myNemy/Nextcloud_plasma_potd/README.md

 Provider for the KDE Plasma "Picture of the Day" plugin that allows using images from Nextcloud.

+> **⚠️ Warning**: This project is experimental.
+Use at your own risk.
+It may contain bugs or unexpected behavior.

 ## Features

 - ✅ **WebDAV Support**: Direct connection to Nextcloud via WebDAV